 An important note about theft and warranties

-To provide individuals with an idea of the risk of theft we know that a small number of thefts occur at the college each year, and this trend is unfortunately likely to continue.
-Typically a few devices are reported stolen to us each year.
-Which is a very low number out of the thousands of devices used at the college.
+To provide individuals with an idea of the risk of theft we know that a small number of notebooks are stolen from around the college each year.
+Although this is a very small number out of the thousands of devices used at the college, it’s important to be aware it does occur.
 These thefts typically occur where a device is left in an unsecured/unsupervised location and not from classrooms or locked lockers.

 Some further notes about purchasing a new device and these suppliers.

-- Ultimately it’s your decision on where to purchase a BYOD from and the school recommends these suppliers based on our experience in dealing with them and a range of other factors that are summarised here.
+Ultimately it’s your decision on where to purchase a BYOD from and the school recommends the suppliers given here based on our experience in dealing with them and a range of other factors that are summarised as follows.

 - The LWT portal lists a range of devices – all of which would be appropriate for use as a BYOD.

 - LWT are a major supplier of computers to schools and have a great reputation for supporting their products.